-The Director may interview the charging party, the respondent or any person who may provide information concerning the allegations of a charge.
+The Director or Division Director may interview the charging party, the respondent and any persons who may provide information concerning the allegations of a charge.

 Except at the request of the person interviewed, the charging party, the charging party's agent, the respondent and the respondent's agent will not be present during interviews of potential witnesses.

-The Director may tape-record statements of persons only with the person's consent.
+The Director or Division Director may record statements of persons only with the person's consent.
 A person may, at his or her own expense, make a copy of his or her own recorded statement.

-Upon request, the Director will provide the charging party, the respondent or any other person interviewed with a copy of any existing written transcript or summary of the interviewed person's own statement.
-The Director may request the person interviewed to confirm by his or her signature that the written transcript or summary is an accurate representation of his or her statement.
+The Director or Division Director may provide any person interviewed with a copy of any existing written transcript or summary of the interviewed person's own statement.
+The Director or Division Director may request the person interviewed to confirm by his or her signature that a written interview transcript or a summary thereof is an accurate representation of his or her statement.
 The person interviewed may submit additional comments regarding his or her testimony to the Department.

 SHRR 40-235.
-REQUESTS FOR PRODUCTION, INTERROGATORIES, REQUESTS FOR ACCESS AND SUBPOENAS
+REQUESTS FOR PRODUCTION, INTERROGATORIES, ACCESS AND SUBPOENAS

-The Director may request a respondent to provide documents, records, files or other sources of evidence to the Department.
-The respondent shall provide such documents, records, files or other material to the Department within 20 days of the receipt of the Director's or designee's request.
+The Director or Division Director may request a respondent to provide documents, records, files or other sources of evidence to the Department.
+The respondent shall provide such documents, records, files or other material to the Department within 10 days of receiving of the Director's or Division Director’s request.

-The Director may issue interrogatories to a respondent.
-The respondent shall provide complete answers to the interrogatories to the Department within 20 days after receiving the interrogatories.
+The Director or Division Director may issue interrogatories to a respondent.
+The respondent shall provide complete answers to the interrogatories to the Department within 10 days of receiving the interrogatories.

-If the respondent is unable within 20 days to provide the material requested or to completely answer the interrogatories asked by the Director, the respondent shall notify the Director within five days of the date of the request or interrogatories.
+If the respondent is unable within 10 days to provide the material requested or to completely answer the interrogatories asked by the Director or Division Director, the respondent shall notify the Director or Division Director, respectively, within five days of the date of the request or interrogatories.
 The notification shall be written and shall state the specific time, not to exceed 10 days beyond the original due date, when the material will be provided or the interrogatories will be answered.
-The Director may grant a further extension for good cause.
+The Director or Division Director may grant a further extension for good cause.

-The Director may request a respondent to allow him or her to have access to the respondent's business premises, to relevant evidence and to sources of evidence.
-With the respondent's consent, the Director, while on the respondent's business premises, may examine, record, and copy materials, and may take the statements of employees who may provide evidence relevant to the allegations of the charge being investigated.
+The Director or Division Director may access the respondent's business premises to conduct investigations. .
+The Director or Division Director, while on the respondent's business premises, may examine, record, and copy materials; may take the statements of persons; and may carry out such other investigation duties authorized by this Chapter as the Director or Division Director may deem necessary.
+In JAO,PSST and AWT investigations, the Division Director will do so with appropriate notice and at a mutually agreeable time. .

-The Director may issue subpoenas as provided in SMC 14.04.110 C, 14.08.130 D, 14.16.080B and 3.14.900.
-Subpoenas shall be issued by the Director at least five days before the date specified in the subpoena for the production of documents or for the attendance and testimony of a witness.
+(5) The Director or Division Director will seek voluntary compliance with requests for production, interrogatories, requests for access to respondent's premises, to relevant evidence and to sources of evidence and subpoenas.
+If a person does not voluntarily comply, the Director or Division Director may issue a subpoena to order the person to provide the requested material, to completely answer interrogatories, to allow access to respondent's business premises, to relevant evidence and to sources of evidence or to comply with the subpoena within five days. .